Relintai/rcpp_framework/Readme.md

 Contains core classes.

+### HTTPServer

+A simple HTTP server class.
+Create one in your `main()`, set up it's `application` pointer, to actually point to a proper application instance, then you can call `main_loop()`.

+`main_loop()` runs on the main thread, so this will be the main loop in your app.

+Note: I'll add an async version later.

+You can override `virtual void configure()` and `virtual void initialize();` to customize the server's settings.

+### QueryBuilder

+WIP, not yet finished.
+Will be used to provide an abstraction layer for the different database engines.

+Similar to CodeIgniter 3's query builders.

+### QueryResult

+This is the base class for getting results from your database backend.
+The backends contain the actual implementation for this.
+They'll also instance the proper one for themselves.

+### TableBuilder

+WIP, not yet finished.
+Will be used to provide an abstraction layer for the different database engines, but this one will help with table creation / manipulation.

+Similar to how CodeIgniter 3 handles this.

+### Utils

+Common static utilities.

+### Request

+### Settings

+WIP, not yet finished.

 ### FileCahce

 Will store all existing files from a directory, so you don't have to constantly check the existence